travelingcircusofurbanism/website/docs/posts/nowhere/Games/content.md

 ### 3. Block by Block (Minecraft)

-Minecraft is an older famous video game, but what I want to highlight is not Minecraft itself but the initiative called [Block by Block](https://blockbyblock.org/).
+Minecraft is an older, famous video game, but what I want to highlight is not Minecraft itself but the initiative called [Block by Block](https://blockbyblock.org/).
 Block by Block uses Minecraft to engage with challenged communities through a range of workshops, and raises funds for implementation of public spaces.

 I mean, it’s a super easy and fun game and you can create anything by hand — it’s a brilliant idea to use Minecraft to encourage citizen participation, and to raise awareness that everyone, including non-professionals, can and *should* engage in our cities and public spaces.